opea-project/docs/examples/ChatQnA/deploy/aipc.md

-The reranking microservice consumes the TEI Reranking service and pads the response with default parameters required for the llm microservice.
+The reranking microservice consumes the TEI Reranking service and pads the response with default parameters required for the LLM microservice.

 ```
 curl http://${host_ip}:8000/v1/reranking\